moredrowsy/algorithms_i/project1/README.md

-# How to run project1
+# How to run Project 1

+Requirements: python3
+Packages: matplotlib and numpy (for graph benchmarking)

 ## Simple verification of each tasks